developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/setup/index.md

 7. The device data import is complete.
 Results are displayed in the **Status** section at the bottom of the screen.
 <p>New devices imported are initially in the <b>Never Connected</b> state until the Device Tracker app is installed on the devices, configured and communicating with the server.</p>

-### Delete Device Data
+### Delete Device

+Deleting a device removes the device from Device Tracker and places it under **Unassigned Devces** in the device dashboard.
+When a device is deleted, the license is deallocated and returned to the license pool.<br><br>
-To delete device data, import the device .CSV file containing the specific data to delete:
+To delete a device, import the device .CSV file containing the specific data to delete:

 1. Copy the .CSV file from the PC to the device root `\Internal shared storage` folder.
 2. In the client app, login as the admin.
 In the main screen, tap on the options menu at the top right and select **Admin/Manager Login.** Enter the Administrator credentials and tap **Login.**